Spatially covariant gravity with two degrees of freedom in the presence of an auxiliary scalar field: Hamiltonian analysis: A concrete model of

 We have a set of special solutions

 where $A$ and $B$ are constants.
 As we will see, this set of special solutions will simplify the calculations in the subsequent discussion.

-When we discuss the degeneracy of the matrix $\mathcal{B}_{(0)}^{ab}$, we need to be careful to identify which parts are weakly equal to zero.
-To clarify this, we first discuss how secondary constraints participate in the weak equality.
+When we discuss the degeneracy of the matrix $\mathcal{B}_{(0)}^{ab}$, we need to be careful to identify which parts weakly equal to zero.
+To make this clear, we should first discuss how secondary constraints participate in the weakly equal equation.

-Since in the Lagrangian \ref{action_tm} the velocity term $\dot{h}_{ij}$ (encoded in $K_{ij}$) has been linearized, each canonical momentum corresponds to a primary constraint.
-Then all the secondary constraints can be combined into forms that are independent of canonical momenta.
+Since in the Lagrangian \ref{action_tm} the the velocity term $\dot{h}_{ij}$ (encoded in $K_{ij}$) has been linearized, each canonical momentum will correspond to a primary constraint.
+Then all the secondary constraints can be combined into a form that are independent of canonical momenta.
 For example, we make a linear combination of the constraints $\tilde{\pi}^{ij}$ and $\mathcal{C}$,